ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     future requests.
 OPTIONAL.
 See {{response-dynamic-handles}}.

 `error` (object or string):
 : An error code indicating that something has gone wrong.
 REQUIRED for an error condition.
-If included, other fields MUST NOT be included.
 See {{response-error}}.

 Additional fields can be defined by extensions to GNAP in the [Grant Response Parameters Registry](#IANA-grant-response).